nQuiz/nquiz.io/review.md

 There are infinite ways to write a bad question!
 Examples (no particular order):

+* Images in questions that have large file sizes (can be slow to load on a poor connection)
+* Use of unformatted code (use backticks or indent with 4 spaces to style as code)
+* No explanation, just reiteration of the question (remember, the aim is to TEACH)
 * Opinionated question (eg, what is the 'best' or 'most effective' way to do XXX)
-* Poor grammar / spelling mistakes
-* Images in questions that have large file sizes (these can be slow to load on mobile devices)
-* Use of unformatted code (use backticks or indent with 4 spaces to style as code)
+* No links to further information (remember, the aim is to TEACH)
 * Use of code lines over 32 chars (causes scrolling on mobile)
-* No links to further information (remember, the aim is to TEACH)
-* No explanation, just reiteration of the question (remember, the aim is to TEACH)
 * Question is too obvious / too easy / inappropriate
-* Question is too obscure / not something a professional would or should know
+* Question is obscure / irrelevant to the app
+* Poor grammar / spelling mistakes
+* Irrelevant tags

 The review process (unlocked at Level 4) allows players to review the new and modified questions being submitted by others.